MadsAlbertsen/ampvis/README.md

 ## Changelog

+### 1.7.1
+#### Bugfixes
+ - Plyr and dplyr loading order messed up the functions.
+Fixed.

 ### 1.7.0
 #### Enhancements
- - Major speed updates. data.table and dplyr used to replace plyr.
+ - data.table and dplyr have been implemented to replace plyr and phyloseq functions.
+This results in a massive speed increase.
  - All functions now accept a list of dataframes instead of a phyloseq object.
 This significantly improves speed.
 #### New functions
  - amp_convert: Convert a phyloseq object to a list of dataframes.
- - amp_load: Load data and convert to a phyloseq object.
+ - amp_load: Load data and convert it to a phyloseq object.

 ### 1.5.0
 #### Enhancements